Fox2Code/FoxMagiskModuleManager/CODE_OF_CONDUCT.md

 with the repo, regardless of acceptance, moderators of the repo are not forced to apply it strictly, so be nice!

+Note²: While this code of conduct only applies on this repositories, harassing moderators of this repo elsewhere can still result in a punishment in this repo.

 ## Our Pledge

 We as members, contributors, and leaders pledge to make participation in our